dsc-blockchain-vote/blockchain-voting-system/README.md

 # Starting local server

+Make a `.env` file in the `frontend` directory.
+With th efollowing fields

+`URL`="..."

+`MNEMONIC`="..."

+`DATABASE`="..."

+Replace the ... above with the following:

+Put the URL of your blockchain node in the field `URL`.
+Choose a 12 word mnemonic phrase to initialize the HDWallet.
+Put this phrase in the `MNEMONIC` field.
+In the `DATABASE` field put the URL of the firebase database which can be obtained from your firebase console.

+Next, download the firebase service account file from firebase console, rename it to `service-account.json` and put it in the `backend` directory.

-Make sure you are in the `blockchain-voting-system` directory and run the following command
+Now, make sure you are in the `blockchain-voting-system` directory and run the following command

 ```console
 $ cd backend && npm install